 This year, an estimated 3,300 people of all ages (1,850 men and boys and 1,450 women and girls) in the United States will be diagnosed with primary bone cancer.

 It is estimated that 1,490 deaths (860 men and boys and 630 women and girls) from this disease will occur this year.

-In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed osteosarcoma (28%), chordoma (10%), Ewing family of tumors (8%), and MFH/fibrosarcoma (4%).
-The remaining types of bone cancers are rare.
-In teens and children, osteosarcoma and Ewing family of tumors are more common.
+In adults, chondrosarcoma makes up more than 40% of primary bone cancers, followed by osteosarcoma (28%), chordoma (10%), Ewing sarcoma (8%), and UPS/fibrosarcoma (4%).
+The remaining types of bone cancer are rare.
+In teens and children, osteosarcoma (56%) and Ewing sarcoma (34%) are more common.

-The five-year survival rate (the percentage of people who survive after the cancer is detected, excluding those who die from other diseases), for adults and children for all types of bone cancer combined, is about 70%.
-For adults with chondrosarcoma, the five-year survival rate is about 80%.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of adults and children for all types of bone cancer combined is about 70%.
+For adults with chondrosarcoma, the 5-year survival rate is about 80%.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with bone cancer.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .